-18 Essential Customary Clauses to think about before signing with a publisher
+Essential book publishing clauses you need to think about before signing a contract

 1. Definition of “Publisher:” You may wish to define exactly what is meant in the contract by the term “publisher.”
 Is it the small office where your editor works, or the larger corporate division, or the whole conglomerate?
 It may matter because you may want to deal only with one office or division.
 See 18.
 Prohibition of Assignment, below.